kalinkochnev/InterviewRectProblem/readme.md

             5. Each keyword must be seperated by a comma
             4. the X1 and Y1 value for each rectangle represents the top left corner of the rectangle
             5. The LENGTH and WIDTH keyword represent the distance from (X1, Y1)

+# Other notes:
+    -   Lines meant to not be run are commented out, uncomment at your own risk!!!